bfirsh/serverless-docker-voting-app/README.md

     $ make

-The app will be running at http://localhost/vote/ and http://localhost/result/
+The app will be running at http://localhost/vote/ and http://localhost/result/ click links to continue..